 Through Episcopal service, we envision thriving communities in Middle and North Georgia that are spiritually strong and free from poverty and oppression.

 In 1982, under the leadership of the late Rt.
 Rev. Bennett Sims, the sixth bishop of the Diocese of Atlanta, the Episcopal Charities Foundation was established at the 75th Annual Council of the Diocese of Atlanta.
 In its first thirty years, the Episcopal Charities Foundation granted more than $4 million to more than 175 ministries and organizations such as food pantries, health clinics, prison ministries, homeless shelters, AIDS victim support, court advocates for children, and enrichment and empowering programs for the unemployed.

-In recent years, the organization has completed a re-visioning process to focus its efforts on creating a bigger impact for the community through funding, leadership, and resources which enable Episcopal parishes and nonprofit partners to lift up people facing poverty and oppression and to achieve significant, long-lasting impact in the Diocese of Atlanta.
-In 2016, the organization hired its first dedicated Executive Director, and at the 110th Annual Council of the Diocese of Atlanta a resolution was passed to change the name of ECF to the Episcopal Community Foundation for Middle and North Georgia.
+In recent years, the organization clarified its mission and vision to focus its efforts on creating a bigger impact for the community through funding, leadership, and resources which enable Episcopal parishes and nonprofit partners to lift up people facing poverty and oppression and to achieve significant, long-lasting impact in the Diocese of Atlanta.
+In 2016, the organization hired its first dedicated Executive Director, and at the 110th Annual Council of the Diocese of Atlanta, a resolution was passed to change the name of ECF to the Episcopal Community Foundation for Middle and North Georgia.